gerbera/gerbera/README.md

 ## Features

 * Browse and playback your media via your network on all kinds of devices.
+* Web UI with a tree view of the database and the file system, allowing to add/remove/edit/browse your media
 * Metadata extraction from MP3, OGG, AAC, M4A, FLAC, JPG (and many more!) files.
 * Media thumbnail support
-* Web UI with a tree view of the database and the file system, allowing to add/remove/edit/browse your media
 * Highly flexible media format transcoding via plugins / scripts
 * Automatic directory rescans (timed, inotify)
 * User defined server layout based on extracted metadata
-* Supports last fm scrobbing using lastfmlib
+* Supports last.fm scrobbing
-* On the fly video thumbnail generation with libffmpegthumbnailer
+* On the fly video thumbnail generation
 * Support for external URLs (create links to internet content and serve them via UPnP to your renderer)
-* runs on Linux, FreeBSD, NetBSD, Mac OS X, eCS
+* Runs on Linux, BSD, Mac OS X, and more!
-* runs on x86, Alpha, ARM, MIPS, Sparc, PowerPC
+* Runs on x86, ARM, MIPS, and more!

-## Differences to Mediatomb (So far)
-- Rebranded as Gerbera, new Logo!
-- Actively maintained/developed.
-- Removed bundled `libupnp` - Now requires upstream 1.8 version.
-- Removed bundled `libuuid`.
-- Ported to CMake.
-- Enhanced cover art support for MP4, FLAC, Vorbis & WMA files (via TagLib).
-- TagLib handler opens files read only: stops inotify rescanning the dir on access causing "Object not found" [see here][1].
-- Album folders have "creator" metadata (artist).
-- Album folders have artwork: either from external files or the tracks embedded artwork.
-- Per-track external art support: `filename-of-track.jp\*` (minus the audio file extension).
-- Removed `libflac` use/dep.
-- Remove `libmp4v2` use/dep.
-- Remove `id3lib` use/dep.
-- Removed broken DVD image support (dvdnav).
-- IPv6 Support
-- Replaced SpiderMonkey (mozjs) dependency with embedded [duktape] engine.
-- WIP port to "Modern C++" / tidying.
-- Lots of other stuff.
-- Dropped broken youtube support.

 ## Installing